mageplaza/magento-2-smtp/README.md

 ##### 2.2.1 General Configuration

-Be sure you’re at Admin Panel, for general configuration `Mageplaza > SMTP > Configuration > General Configuration`
+Log into the Magento administration panel, go to `Mageplaza > SMTP > Configuration > General Configuration`

-Choose Yes to enable Mageplaza SMTP on.
+Choose Yes to enable Mageplaza SMTP.

 ![ How to config SMTPSMTP on](http://i.imgur.com/4jN9BIx.png)

 ##### 2.2.2 SMTP Configuration Options

-Still from the same structure with General Configuration, scroll down to see  SMTP Configuration Options
+In the general general configuration area, scroll down to the SMTP Configuration Options

 ![magento 2 smtp configuration](https://i.imgur.com/VnCM6SB.png)

-- In SMTP Provider field, at the moment we support provider nearly 30 SMTP email service providers so feel free to choose your appropriate provider.
+- In SMTP Provider field, choose your provider from one of nearly 30 SMTP email service providers.
 Click Auto Fill button to fill Host, Port, Authentication and  Protocol automatically, which are compatible with the SMTP provider you had chosen.
+Alternatively, you can select a custom provider, and fill this information in yourself.

 - At Host field, type your Support Host name and ID Address.
-You can also custom STMP Provider’s Host name at here.
-If you had clicked Auto fill button at the above field, you can give this step a free pass.
+You can also customize the STMP Provider’s Host name here.
+If you clicked Auto fill button, you can skip this step.

 - Port is a specific gate where emails will be sent through.
 You can also pass this step if you had choose Auto fill from the first place.
 In general, there will be 3 kinds of Default Port